yogilalsinghmca/leasing/README.md

 * Java 17
 * Gradle

-## setup, running on Local host
+## To run Microservice on Local host
 - Make sure docker is installed, up and running

+## Run the Microservice as docker containers
+- Step 1.
+Build the jar for Dockerfile
+* `./gradlew clean build`
+- Step 2. run containers(App and Database) from project root
+* `docker-compose up`
+*
 ## Running the Microservice using Gradle spring boot plugin

+- Step 1.
+Build the runnable jar
+* `./gradlew clean build`
-- Step 1. start the mysql database container from project root
+- Step 2. start the mysql database container from project root
 *  `./docker-compose up lease-db`
 - Step 2. run  the spring boot service from project root in another terminal
 * `./gradlew bootRun`

-## Running the Microservice as docker containers
-- Step 1.
-Build the runnable jar
-* `./gradlew clean build`
-- Step 2. run containers(App and Database) from project root
-* `docker-compose up`

 ## Testing the Microservice using POSTMAN
 postman collection added in root directory to perform testing API